frazier-at-cpcc/subnetting-essentials/final.md

 Variable Length Subnet Masks (VLSM) is a subnetting technique that allows for more efficient use of IP address space by enabling subnets of different sizes within the same network.
 With VLSM, you can allocate smaller or larger subnets depending on the specific needs of different segments of your network.
 This flexibility is crucial for networks that must accommodate a wide variety of devices or services, each with unique IP addressing requirements.

-**Why Use VLSM?**

-Using VLSM provides several advantages:

-- **Optimized IP Address Space**: Avoid wasting IP addresses by tailoring subnet sizes to the exact number of required hosts.
-- **Efficient Network Design**: Create subnetworks that fit the needs of specific departments or services without over-provisioning.
-- **Scalability**: Easily scale your network by adjusting subnet sizes as the network grows.
+Using VLSM avoids wasting IP addresses by tailoring subnet sizes to the exact number of required hosts.
+VLSM also allows you to create subnetworks that fit the needs of specific departments or services without over-provisioning.
+By utilizing this subnetting method, you can easily scale your network by adjusting subnet sizes as the network grows.

 **Steps for Implementing VLSM**

-1. **Identify Requirements**:
-   - Determine how many hosts are needed for each subnet.
+1. Determine how many hosts are needed for each subnet.
 Different subnets may require different sizes (e.g., one subnet for 50 devices, another for 200).

-2. **Allocate the Largest Subnet First**:
-   - Start by allocating the subnet with the largest number of hosts to ensure you have enough address space for it.
+2. Start by allocating the subnet with the largest number of hosts to ensure you have enough address space for it.

-3. **Work Down to Smaller Subnets**:
-   - After allocating the largest subnet, continue by assigning the remaining address space to smaller subnets, adjusting the subnet mask as needed.
+3. After allocating the largest subnet, continue by assigning the remaining address space to smaller subnets, adjusting the subnet mask as needed.

-4. **Apply VLSM in Hierarchical Design**:
-   - Use hierarchical addressing with VLSM to group related subnets and ensure efficient routing.
+4. Use hierarchical addressing with VLSM to group related subnets and ensure efficient routing.

 **Example: Using VLSM to Design Subnets**

 Suppose you are working with the network `192.168.10.0/24` and need to create subnets for three different departments with varying host requirements:

 - Department 1: 100 hosts
 - Department 2: 50 hosts
 - Department 3: 10 hosts